How lenders value collateral

 What is an example of a collateralized loan?

 Common examples of collateralized loans are car loans and mortgages.
-Car loans use the vehicle as collateral, and mortgages use the home.
+Car loans use the vehicle as collateral, and mortgages use the home as collateral.
 Secured credit cards are another common example; they use a cash deposit as collateral.

 Article sources